-- A. interact in an unbiased, fair, and respectful manner, including the treatment of all persons involved with dignity, courtesy, and respect regardless of race, color, sex, gender identity, age, religion, disability, national origin, ancestry, marital status, sexual orientation, and any person consistent with the policy established in the Department directive titled "Prohibition Regarding Racial Profiling And Other Bias Based Policing"; - B. remain aware of and protect the rights of youths and children.
+- A. interact in an unbiased, fair, and respectful manner, including the treatment of all persons involved with dignity, courtesy, and respect regardless of race, color, sex, gender identity, immigration status, age, religion, disability, national origin, ancestry, marital status, sexual orientation, and any person consistent with the policy established in the Department directive titled "Prohibition Regarding Racial Profiling And Other Bias Based Policing"; - B. follow all rules and responsibilities outlined in the Department directive titled "Body Worn Cameras" when interacting with youth and children; - C. remain aware of and protect the rights of youths and children.
 In all cases, the primary concern will be to safeguard the youth's and the child's emotional and physical well-being.
-All members will maintain a sensitive approach in responding to these situations to minimize any trauma; - C. convey a sense of concern and general interest to all youths and children in need of police service; - D. speak and conduct themselves in a professional manner and maintain a positive attitude; - E. engage with youths and children in a developmentally appropriate manner, which includes taking into account their age and physical, cognitive, social, emotional, cultural, and linguistic development; - F. adhere to the principles of Procedural Justice; - G. when appropriate, employ trauma-informed communication techniques, including using a respectful tone and acknowledging any confusion or mistrust by the youth or child (e.g., when Department members are arresting a parent or when a unit is serving a search warrant in the presence of a youth or a child); - H. recognize that a youth or a child may not comply right away with orders and that multiple attempts and various force mitigation techniques may be needed (e.g., repeating instructions in a clear voice); - I. make efforts to slow down and not rush through interactions absent an emergency situation; - J. make efforts to repeat back what the youth or the child says to demonstrate understanding and give an opportunity for clarification; - K. make efforts to allow time for the youth or child to vent their frustrations, and give them an opportunity to comply; - L. be attentive to the youth's actions over their words; - M. assess the reasonableness and necessity to apply handcuffs or use physical restraints or other force against them based on the totality of the circumstance, including the youth's apparent age, size, and the threat presented; and - N. seek out time during their tours of duty to positively interact with youths or children of the community and follow the procedures outlined in the Department directive titled "Positive Community Interaction" when conducting brief, spontaneous, face-to-face community interactions.
+All members will maintain a sensitive approach in responding to these situations to minimize any trauma; - D. convey a sense of concern and general interest to all youths and children in need of police service; - E. speak and conduct themselves in a professional manner and maintain a positive attitude; - F. engage with youths and children in a developmentally appropriate manner, which includes taking into account their age and physical, cognitive, social, emotional, cultural, and linguistic development; - G. adhere to the principles of Procedural Justice; - H. when safe, reasonable, and practical, employ trauma-informed communication techniques, including using a respectful tone and acknowledging any confusion or mistrust by the youth or child to create a safe space for the youth or child to engage in conversation and foster control and choice. (e.g., when Department members are arresting a parent or serving a search warrant in the presence of a youth or a child); - I. recognize that a youth or a child may not comply right away with orders and that multiple attempts and various force mitigation techniques may be needed (e.g., continual communication and time as a tactic): - J. make efforts to slow down and not rush through interactions absent an emergency situation; - K. make efforts to repeat back what the youth or the child says to demonstrate understanding and give an opportunity for clarification; - L. make efforts to allow time for the youth or child to vent their frustrations and give them an opportunity to comply; - M. be attentive to the youth's actions over their words; - N. assess the reasonableness and necessity to apply handcuffs or use physical restraints or other force against them based on the totality of the circumstance, including the youth's apparent age, size, and the threat presented; and - O. seek out time during their tours of duty to positively interact with youths or children of the community and follow the procedures outlined in the Department directive titled "Positive Community Interaction" when conducting brief, spontaneous, face-to-face community interactions.